spdx/spdx-spec/chapters/appendix-VI-external-repository-identifiers.md

-# Appendix VI: External Repository Identifiers
+# Annex F External repository identifiers

+## F.1 Introduction

 This specification allows external resources to be referenced from SPDX documents.